Chars

 numeric values of some characters.
 If you were to convert the character 'a'

-, for example, it would be 97.
+into an int, for example, it would be 97.
 ASCII is an older format, but the

 characters on that table are generally encoded as the same numbers in more